-The following table provides information on the overall performance (or "functioning") of each paper in both the reading and maths assessments.
-An explanation of each measure listed in the tables is also provided below.
+The following tables provide information on the overall performance (or "functioning") of each assessment separately by year group.
+An explanation of each measure listed in the tables is provided below.

 Standardisation sample (n): A standardised assessment is one that has been trialled with a nationally representative sample of pupils.
 The size of the pupil sample is important if you are benchmarking pupils against attainment nationally, as larger samples give more accurate scores.
 The tables below show that the assessments have been standardised on sufficiently large samples and therefore provide accurate standardised scores.